Unnamed American ISIS fighter

-On September 1, 2017, American officials announced they had recently taken custody of an American ISIS fighter who wasn't immediately identified.
-In December 2017, it was revealed that he was a joint citizen of the United States and Saudi Arabia.
-He was the first captive the USA called an enemy combatant since 2009.
+On September 1, 2017, American officials announced they had taken custody of an American ISIS fighter who they did not identify.
+In December 2017, it was revealed that he was a dual citizen of the United States and Saudi Arabia.
+He was the first captive that the United States called an enemy combatant since 2009.

 Early life

-Doe attended a college in New Orleans, Louisiana in 2005-2006.
-A college friend told CNN that he was an active partier, who liked to drink to excess, and gamble.
-The News York Times reported that he returned to the United States in 2014, when his wife gave birth.
+Doe attended a college in New Orleans, Louisiana in 2005–2006.
+A college friend told CNN that he was an active partier, who liked to drink to excess and gamble.
+The New York Times reported that he returned to the United States in 2014, when his wife gave birth.

 Time in Daesh territory and capture

 Seamus Hughes of the George Washington University Program on Extremism, said that US intelligence officials could learn important information from this individual, stating: "You're looking at a man who was there to the bitter end.
 Would he have insight on whether they're sending folks away from Iraq and Syria in a systematic way?
 Are they hunkering down?"

 Spencer Ackerman suggested that he should be transferred to the Guantanamo Bay detention camp in Cuba, and that he should face charges there before a Guantanamo Military Commission.
 He noted that then candidate Donald Trump said he would try American citizens before military commissions.
 However, Karen Greenberg pointed out that detaining Americans at Guantanmo simply wasn't legal.
 Ackerman suggested that a legal challenge of military detention by this American could trigger the US judicial branch stripping the president of their authority to continue fighting ISIS.
 When President Obama initiated military action against ISIS he called on the authority of the 2001 Authorization to Use Military Force, passed shortly after September 11, 2001.
 That act authorizes the president to order military action against Al Qaeda, and its allies.
 ISIS and al Qaeda aren't allies; while they hold similar ideologies, they are bitter rivals.
 Ackerman quoted Matthew Waxman, who wrote:

 In September 2017, Carol Rosenberg reported that the US military had begun steps to allow the detainee to meet with representatives of the International Committee of the Red Cross.
 She wrote that the Trump presidency faced a conundrum due to this captive, since he had campaigned on re-filling the Guantanamo detention camp, but as an American citizen there were legal restrictions on charging him there.
-Rosenberg said that the Military Commissions Act of 2006 and Military Commissions Act of 2009 only authorized charging foreigners before Guantanamo military commissions, and that if this American captive were to be transferred to Guantanamo, restrictions passed during Obama's presidency would bar transferring him to the United States, so he could not be repatriated to the USA to face charges in a US civilian court.
+Rosenberg said that the Military Commissions Act of 2006 and Military Commissions Act of 2009 only authorized charging foreigners before Guantanamo military commissions, and that if this American captive were to be transferred to Guantanamo, restrictions passed during Obama's presidency would bar transferring him to the United States, so he could not be repatriated to the US to face charges in a US civilian court.
 Lolita Baldor, quoting anonymous US officials, who confirmed the American ISIS fighter was being held in US facilities in Iraq as of September 28, 2017.